Last updated on October 6th, 2020 at 12:02 pm

 Today we are going to tackle a decade long question that has bothered every lifter and fitness enthusiast.
 We will be discussing the “Best rep range for strength and hypertrophy” and “whats difference between High reps vs low reps”.

-Heavy is a relative term, benching at 300 pounds might be heavy for you but that could be a lightweight for someone wannabe powerlifter.
+Heavy is a relative term, benching at 300 pounds might be heavy for you but that could be a lightweight for a powerlifter.

 Your muscles don’t know that it’s 300 pounds on the bar, it just responds to the resistance and time under tension.
 Your ability to continuously increase the progressive overload allows your body to adapt to grow and get strong.

 Whether you should choose high reps or low reps should depend on the fitness levels.

 Beginner to fitness:

 Instead of getting into discussion of high reps vs low reps, you should be more focused on the basics of bodybuilding.